pay-rails/pay/docs/4_payment_methods.md

 ## Updating the default Payment Method

-To update the default payment method on file, you can use the `update_payment_method`:
+To update the default payment method on file, you can use  `update_payment_method`:

 ```ruby
 @user.payment_processor.update_payment_method(params[:payment_method_token])